jgorset/kingpin/README.md

 # Kingpin

 Kingpin is an open source platform as a service.
+It's pretty great.

 ## Usage